include-what-you-use/include-what-you-use/trunk/README.txt

 The symbol visibility is largely redundant -- it must always be private.
 It isn't entirely clear why symbol visibility needs to be specified, and it might be removed moving forward.

+Like include, symbol directives support the @-prefixed regex syntax in the first entry.

 === Mapping Refs ===